AnthonyP128/manga-anime-info/README.md

 # This is both an Anime and Manga information web application

 This uses the following API https://docs.api.jikan.moe/

 This is bult using React JS!

-To view the live website click the following https://manga-anime-info.herokuapp.com/

 ## To run this project